Wajktor13/security-camera/README.md

 * debug log
 * adjustable parameters (check <a href="#usage">usage</a>)

-The project came to life as a final assignment for Python Course at AGH University (and it received 5 out of 5 possible points).
+The project came to life as a final assignment for a Python Course at the AGH University.
+It was created in collaboration with [@Xavvee](https://github.com/Xavvee).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>